Surat-96/E2E_Chatbot_REXA/README.md

 # E2E_Chatbot_REXA
-It is a DL with END2END PROJECT
+It is an End 2 End ML Project with Machine Learning Algorithm (LSTM), Flask by Self Implement within 1 month.